Mitigating pregnancy risks with a comprehensive care team

 Takeaway message

 There are several risks or complications that can take place during pregnancy for women with uncontrolled IBD symptoms.
 However, by treating and maintaining your IBD before becoming pregnant, you can prevent many of these risks from becoming concerns.
-By working with a MFM specialist and gastroenterologist, in addition to your Ob/Gyn, you'll be able to further reduce your risk of complications and make a plan for the healthiest pregnancy possible.
+By working with an MFM specialist and gastroenterologist, in addition to your Ob/Gyn, you'll be able to further reduce your risk of complications and make a plan for the healthiest pregnancy possible.